klamessa/LinkedList-ArrayList-Imp/README.md

-- Project associated with the University of Minnesota Department of Computer Science and Engineering - Implementation of some general LinkedList an ArrayList operations.
+- Project associated with the University of Minnesota Department of Computer Science and Engineering - Implementation of some general LinkedList and ArrayList operations.